 Please note that for public housing agencies, community participation requirements are described in 24 C.F.R. §§ 903.13, 903.15, 903.17, and 903.19.
 For consolidated plan program participants, Citizen Participation requirements are described in 24 C.F.R. part 91.
 As required by applicable regulations, program participants must ensure meeting are held in physically accessible locations, provide appropriate auxiliary aids and services necessary to ensure effective communication with individuals with disabilities, and provide limited English proficient persons meaningful access to programs and services.

 For question (1), provide a summary of the outreach activities undertaken.
-For PHAs, also include any meetings with the Resident Advisory Board.
+For PHAs, also include any meetings with the Resident Advisory Board, including residents of impacted developments proposed for demolition/disposition, required or voluntary conversion and conversion under RAD.

 For question (2), provide a list of any organizations consulted during the community participation process.
 For consolidated plan program participants, 24 C.F.R. § 5.158(a)(1), states that consolidated plan program participants must follow the policies and procedures described in 24 C.F.R. part 91 (see 24 C.F.R. §§ 91.100, 91.105, 91.110, 91.115, 91.235, and 91.401).
 For PHAs, 24 C.F.R. § 5.158(a)(2) states that PHAs must follow policies and procedures described in 24 C.F.R. part 903.